learn-co-students/nyc-mhtn-web-121018/50-react-redux/README.md

 - [ ] Use `connect` to give components the ability to listen for changes to the `store`.
 - [ ] Use `dispatch` in a React component.
 - [ ] Use `mapStateToProps` to read data from the `state` in the Redux `store`.
+- [ ] Rethinking in React with Redux

 ## Objectives